Conditional Frechet Inception Distance: Experiments

-Before we delve into the details of our experiments, we briefly review a line of unsuccessful trials which we omitted from this paper.
-Initially, we began with intensive simulations comparing conditional generators in different datasets.
+Our first set of experiments considered intensive simulations comparing paired many conditional generators (in addition to those detailed above) in different datasets.
 We compared various metrics including FID, CFID, IS, LPIPS, SSIM, PSNR and related metrics on downstream tasks.
 We expected that CFID would provide a better evaluation than FID, but both metrics typically behaved similarly.
-Apparently, all the models succeeded in “squeezing out” the information available in their paired inputs, and mostly differed in their output distributions as measured by FID.
-This led us to consider unsupervised or semisupervised models with additional marginal data.
+Apparently, all the models succeeded in “squeezing out” the information available in their paired dataset, and mostly differed in their output distributions as measured by FID.
+This led us to consider more modern unpaired models in the next experiments.
 There, the main challenge is learning the relations between the inputs and outputs.
-In what follows, we report the results of these experiments.